-Let us take an example here.
-An Advertiser generates 1000 conversions a month at 50$ per conversion resulting in a cost of 50000$ a month.
-He wants to generate 1500 conversions a month.
-To increase the conversion number, the only option is to increase the bids for the targeted keywords.
-If one increases the bids for keywords, we will generate more clicks at a higher CPC.
-For a 50% conversion increase, most likely one would need to increase bids by 70% (not a scientific calculation.
-This number varies with the current position of ads).
-Since our conversion ratio will not change, this results in 50% increase in conversion number and 70% increase in cost per conversion.
+Let’s consider an example.
+An advertiser generates 1,000 conversions a month at $50 per conversion, resulting in a cost of $50,000 per month.
+They aim for 1,500 conversions monthly by increasing bids for targeted keywords.
+Increasing keyword bids generates more clicks at a higher CPC.
+For a 50% conversion increase, one would need to increase bids by 70% (not a scientific calculation; this number varies with the current position of ads).
+Since our conversion ratio will not change, this results in a 50% increase in the number of conversions and a 70% increase in cost per conversion.

 Scenario Conversions Cost Per Conversion Cost